 This document describes the features of MedDRA and highlights the impact of MedDRA’s structure, rules and conventions on data output.
 Examples and options described in the document are not intended to communicate specific regulatory reporting requirements or address specific database issues.
 This document cannot address every situation, therefore, medical judgment should always be applied.

 The document is not a substitute for MedDRA training.
 It is essential for users to have knowledge of MedDRA’s structure and content.
-For optimal use of MedDRA, one should refer to the MedDRA Introductory Guide, the Introductory Guide for Standardised MedDRA Queries (SMQs) (see Appendix, Section 6.1), and the MedDRA Term Selection: Points to Consider document).GENERAL PRINCIPLES
+For optimal use of MedDRA, one should refer to the MedDRA Introductory Guide, the Introductory Guide for Standardised MedDRA Queries (SMQs) (see Appendix, Section 6.1), and the MedDRA Term Selection: Points to Consider document).

+Users may also wish to refer to the CIOMS report “Development and Rational Use of Standardised MedDRA Queries (SMQs): Retrieving Adverse Drug Reactions with MedDRA” for additional information about the purpose and appropriate use of SMQs in safety surveillance activities.
+The second edition (2016) of this report, also known as the “Red Book”, can be found on the CIOMS website.
+See Section 6.1 Links and References.

+GENERAL PRINCIPLES

 Quality of Source Data